-By Council Regulation (EU) No. 2022/1269 of 21 July 2022, the EU introduced a prohibition to purchase, import, or transfer, directly or indirectly, (1) gold, waste and scrap of gold or gold coins if they originate in Russia and have been exported from Russia into the EU or to any third country after 22 July 2022, (2) the listed gold products when processed in a third country incorporating listed gold products which originate in Russia and have been exported from Russia into the EU or to any third country after 22 July 2022, and (3) articles of jewellery (and parts thereof), of gold or containing gold, or of metal clad with gold (falling under CN code 7113) or articles of goldsmiths' or silversmiths' wares (and parts thereof), of gold, containing gold, or of metal clad with gold (falling under CN code 7114) if they originate in Russia and have been exported from Russia into the EU after 22 July 2022.
+By Council Regulation (EU) No. 2022/1269 of 21 July 2022, the EU introduced a prohibition to purchase, import, or transfer, directly or indirectly, (1) gold, waste and scrap of gold or gold coins if they originate in Russia and have been exported from Russia into the EU or to any third country after 22 July 2022, (2) the listed gold products when processed in a third country incorporating listed gold products which originate in Russia and have been exported from Russia into the EU or to any third country after 22 July 2022, (2) the listed gold products which originate in Russia and have been exported from Russia into the EU or to any third country after 22 July 2022, and (3) articles of jewellery (and parts thereof), of gold or containing gold, or of metal clad with gold (falling under CN code 7113) or articles of goldsmiths' or silversmiths' wares (and parts thereof), of gold, containing gold, or of metal clad with gold (falling under CN code 7114) if they originate in Russia and have been exported from Russia into the EU after 22 July 2022.